Black Mountains, Brecon Beacons National Park

 - Starting Grid reference: SO239373.

-Located at the northern edge of the Black Mountains, the Hay Bluff circular walk takes in the rugged peaks of Hay Bluff & Twmpa as well as Gospel Pass, Wales’ highest road pass.
+Located at the northern edge of the Black Mountains, the Hay Bluff circular walk takes in the rugged peaks of Hay Bluff, Twmpa, and Gospel Pass, Wales’ highest road pass.

-This location was used in the filming of the opening scenes of, “An American Werewolf in London”.
-So be sure to avoid when it’s dark and foggy!
+This location was used in filming the opening scenes of “An American Werewolf in London”.
+So be sure to avoid it when it’s dark and foggy!

-To start, it’s up the steep escarpment to the summit plateau of Hay Bluff, the only truly taxing section of the hike.
-From here, the westerly and south westerly views across the Brecon Beacons National Park are phenomenal and far-reaching.
+It’s up the steep escarpment to the summit plateau of Hay Bluff, the only genuinely taxing section of the hike.
+From here, the westerly and south-westerly views across the Brecon Beacons National Park are phenomenal and far-reaching.

 The southwesterly trail leads you along the ridge before gradually descending into Gospel Pass.
-From here, it’s a fairly sedate climb to the summit of Twmpa.
+From here, it’s a reasonably sedate climb to the summit of Twmpa.

 You then drop back into the valley before returning to the car park via a small picturesque country road.